ANDYCOXV/ARTCOMP_6-5-2018/README.md

 The purpose of this project was to develop a program that is can speedily create asthetically pleasing fractal art for an art competition.
 Two fractals were entered and scored very high 58/60 and 60/60.
-The file ARTCOMP_Manual.pdf will elaborate on history of the program, how the program works, and how to use the program.
+The file ARTCOMP_Manual.zip contains a pdf that will elaborate on history of the program, how the program works, and how to use the program.

 Message to the Internet:
 I hope you enjoy this program and that you can learn from and expand on this program and others like it.